Meaning of PBS in Health and Social Care

 How Leaf Complex Care is Applying the Principles of PBS

-Leaf Complex Care supports individuals and provides person-centred care rooted in PBS principles.
+Leaf Complex Care aims to support people by providing person-centred care rooted in PBS principles.
 We understand the value of Positive Behaviour Support and firmly believe in its power to make a difference in people’s quality of life.

-Our support workers are trained in PRO-ACT SCIPr, a ‘whole approach’ to supporting individuals with or at risk of experiencing challenging behaviours.
-This approach underlines proactive strategies to minimise the need for reactive strategies.
+Our support workers are trained in PRO-ACT SCIPr, a ‘whole approach’ to supporting people with or at risk of experiencing behaviours of concern.
+This approach underlines proactive strategies to reduce the need for reactive strategies.

-To see how we can work together and bring you closer to the support we are involved in, please watch what the families of the individuals we support have to say:
+To see how we can work together and bring you closer to the support we provide, please watch what the families of the people we support have to say.

-To learn more about Richard’s story and care journey with Leaf Complex Care, please click here.
+Please click here to learn more about Richard’s story and care journey with Leaf Complex Care.

-We provide CQC-regulated care in Bristol, SloughSomerset and the Midlands.
+We provide CQC-regulated care in Bristol, South EastSomerset and the Midlands.

 If you want to learn more about Positive Behaviour Support or discover how we can help you, please get in touch with our team.